Vermicomposting with Worms

 Vermicomposting – Letting The Worms Do The Work

-Vermicomposting with worms is a great composting option for those who live in apartments, flats or homes with little or no yard space.
-Worm composting bins are self contained units letting the worms do the work safe inside as they eat your household food scraps.
+Worm compost is a great composting option for those who live in apartments, flats or homes with little or no yard space.
+Vermicomposting with worms using bins or buckets is a self contained unit that lets the worms do the work safe inside eating their way through your household food scraps.

 Today, as much as 30% of all the household waste and rubbish generated by the home consists of garden and yard wastes.
 This garden waste contains thousands of tons of leaves, grass clippings, and other such biodegradable, compostable materials which are sent to directly to local authority landfills and incinerators each year.
 The problem with these types of garden and yard wastes buried in landfills is that they contribute to methane gas and leachate as they decompose which in itself can pollute our air and local water supplies.